williame/obiwan/README.md

     def example6(numbers: [int]):
         ...

-You can provide your own complex custom constraint checkers by subclassing the ObiwanCheck class; look at obiwan.StringCheck for inspiration.
+# validating JSON

+Utility functions to load and dump JSON are provided.
+These support a new *template* parameter and validate the input/output matches the constraint e.g.:

+    json.loads(tainted,template=[{"person":....}])

+# if it quacks like a duck...

+In Python 3 everything is an object, even `int` and `None`.
+So you can't generically say that an argument or attribute must be an *object*.
+You have to say what its attributes should be.
+This follows the same style as validating dictionaries, but uses the *duck* type and keyword arguments to define:

+    def example7(a: duck(name=str,get_name=function)):
+        ...

+This means that `a` must be something with a name attribute of type string, and a function attribute called get_name.

+# validating callbacks

 You can say that a parameter is callable using function:

-    def example7(callback: function):
+    def example8(callback: function):
         ...

 If you want, you can describe the parameters that the function should take:

-    def example8(callback: function(int,str)):
+    def example9(callback: function(int,str)):
         ...

 However, all the functions passed to example8 must now be properly annotated with a matching annotation.

 The special type any can be used if you do not want to check the type:

-    def example9(callback: function(int,any,number)):
+    def example10(callback: function(int,any,number)):
         ...

 You can also specify that a function should support further arguments using ellipsis:

-    def example10(callback: function(int,any,...)):
+    def example11(callback: function(int,any,...)):
         ...

 This will ensure that all callbacks have at least two parameters, the first being an int.

-Utility functions to load and dump JSON are provided.
-These support a new *template* parameter and validate the input/output matches the constraint e.g.:

-    json.loads(tainted,template=[{"person":....}])
+# a special note on checking return types

+In general, you can specify this as a function annotation after the arguments using `->` syntax:

+    def example12() -> int:
+        ...

+The checker will ensure that this function returns an int.

+Or `None`.
+Unfortunately, at the current time, the checker cannot stop you from returning nothing from a function and does not catch this error.
+This is being given special attention and we hope this will be remedied soon.

+# writing your own custom checkers

+You can provide your own complex custom constraint checkers by subclassing the ObiwanCheck class; look at obiwan.StringCheck for inspiration.